lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Padding management

 SCHC header, either for compression, fragmentation or acknowledgment does not preserve byte alignment.
-Since most of the LPWAN network technologies payload is expressed in an integer number of bytes; the receiver must be able to eliminate the padding bits.
+Since most of the LPWAN network technologies payload is expressed in an integer number of bytes; the sender will introduce at the end some padding bits while the receiver must be able to eliminate them.

-Padding bit elimination for compressed or fragmented frames.
-The header size is given by the rule and is not aligned on a byte boundary.
-The data size is variable, but always a multiple of 8 bits.
-In that case, the padding MUST never exceed 7 bits.
+The algorithm for padding bit elimination for compressed or fragmented frames is simple.
+Based on the following principle:
+ * The SCHC header is not aligned on a byte boundary, but its size in bits is given by the rule.

+ * The data size is variable, but always a multiple of 8 bits.

-For fragmentation acknowledgement, the header size and the bitmap size are given by the corresponding rule.
-The remaining bits are padding and can be of any size
+ * Padding bits MUST never exceed 7 bits.

+In that case, a receiver after decoding the SCHC header, must take the maximum multiple of 8 bits as data.
+The remaining bits are padding bits.

 # SCHC Compression for IPv6 and UDP headers